Beautiful (2011 film): Production

-Anoop Menon says the film was inspired by a real life incident, the persisting memory of his quadriplegic childhood friend.
+Anoop Menon says the film was inspired by a real-life incident, the persisting memory of his quadriplegic childhood friend.
 The film started its shooting in Kochi in September 2011.
-Other main Location was in Munnar.The film was first titled as "Ladies and Gentlemen" and was later changed to "Beautiful".
-It has been produced by Anand Kumar under the banner of Yes Cinema.
+The other main Location was in Munnar.
+The film was first titled "Ladies and Gentlemen" and was later changed to "Beautiful".
+It was produced by Anand Kumar under the banner of Yes Cinema.

 Moral anarchy is the religion of the film's characters as they come out with volatile statements regarding marriage and loyalty.
 The casual reference to marital infidelity mouthed by Praveena's character in the film has irked many, but Anoop insists that he was just being realistic while penning the lines.
-"Even the films that come under the realistic tag hardly handle such subjects in honest and transparent manner.
-We camouflage the reality with flashy elements so that you don’t have to confront it openly.
-All my women characters are bold and I believe today’s women are daring enough to discuss such stuff," he says.
+"Even the films that come under the realistic tag hardly handle such subjects in an honest and transparent manner.
+We camouflage the reality with flashy elements so that you don't have to confront it openly.
+All my women characters are bold and I believe today's women are daring enough to discuss such stuff," he says.

-Beautiful was a turning point in Meghana Raj's career.
-Although she herself was Prakash's first choice for the role, she was approached only four days before the shooting started.
-The actress says: "I was approached four days before the shoot.
-I absolutely fell in love with the bad girl role.
-I never dreamt that I could carry off the role and the entire credit goes to my director V.K Prakash.
-I remember coming for the shoot with makeup and groomed hair and being very politely told to remove my makeup and oil my hair by VKP.
-I was asked to bring all my bindis, out of which one was selected to be my only makeup in the film."
-Meghana admits that it was challenging to achieve the right amount of underplayed sensuality, which was part of the character of Anjali, who conveys a lot through her eyes and body language.

-Major portion of the movie was filmed from Bastion Bungalow in Fort Kochi, Kerala.
+The major portion of the movie was filmed in Bastion Bungalow in Fort Kochi, Kerala.